MarcArmbruster/WpfCommandAggregator.Core/Home.md

 In some cases in could be helpful to additionally execute some code lines before or - normally - after the set and notification is done.
-In version 1.4.0.0 the possibility to additionally define two action delegates is implemented.
+Therefore the possibility to additionally define two action delegates is implemented.
 The following example shows it based on two simple methods of a performance checker instance.

 ```C#